david-fong/detect-devtools-via-debugger-heartstop/README.md

 1. If devtools are closed, the worker will immediately send an acknowledgement to the main thread, and the main thread conclude that devtools are closed.
 1. If devtools are opened, the _worker_ will enter a debugging session, and the main thread will timeout waiting for the response, concluding that the debugger must be open.
 The main thread will _not_ be blocked by the worker's debugging session, but it's timeout _response_ will be blocked by any heavy processing in the main thread ahead of it in the event queue.

+It assumes that the browser always enters debugging when devtools are open for any thread that encounters a debugging statement.
+Please read on to find out about browser support.

 This was a fun challenge to tackle.
 If this solution sounds overly complex, take a look through [the listed alternatives](#Alternatives).
 It's a pretty fascinating rabbit hole.

 ## Pros and Cons